Occasionally, a coworker of mine named Fred will stop by my office and regale me with some truly amazing acts of prestidigitation.

 Of course, with all the hocus pocus going on, it’s uncertain exactly how many people realized that they were even being charged a delivery fee in the first place — but that really doesn’t matter now.
 We’ve got nobody to blame but ourselves.

-Unfortunately, because we didn’t balk when we had the chance, pizza delivery charges are most likely here to stay.
+Unfortunately, because we didn’t balk when we had the chance, pizza delivery charges are almost certainly here to stay.

 In fact, they’re so firmly entrenched in the market now, I suspect even David Copperfield couldn’t make them disappear.